ArunAnnaldas/proj_agentic_ai/README.md

 This project showcases an intelligent agent workflow using Google's Gemini model and Playwright.
 The agent dynamically reads a task prompt, generates automation steps using LLM, executes the scenario in a browser, and generates a structured report.

-## 🙏 Credits

-Special thanks to **Anjali Jha** for creating the original sample code and contributions to the dynamic agent design.

 ## 📁 Project Structure

 - `agentcreation_with_tokens.py` – Main driver script that: